bgoonz/docs-collection/github/organizations/managing-organization-settings/managing-the-publication-of-github-pages-sites-for-your-organization.md

 ---
 title: Managing the publication of GitHub Pages sites for your organization
-intro: 'You can control whether organization members can publish {% data variables.product.prodname_pages %} sites from repositories in the organization{% ifversion fpt %} and restrict the visibilities that members can choose for the sites{% endif %}.'
+intro: "You can control whether organization members can publish {% data variables.product.prodname_pages %} sites from repositories in the organization{% ifversion fpt %} and restrict the visibilities that members can choose for the sites{% endif %}."
-permissions: 'Organization owners can manage the publication of {% data variables.product.prodname_pages %} sites from repositories in the organization.'
+permissions: "Organization owners can manage the publication of {% data variables.product.prodname_pages %} sites from repositories in the organization."
-product: '{% data reusables.gated-features.pages %}'
+product: "{% data reusables.gated-features.pages %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 redirect_from:
   - /github/setting-up-and-managing-organizations-and-teams/disabling-publication-of-github-pages-sites-for-your-organization
   - /github/setting-up-and-managing-organizations-and-teams/managing-the-publication-of-github-pages-sites-for-your-organization